Mirza Iqbal Baig: Career

 He started his career in 1987 by working as a sports reporter for Radio Pakistan, after being introduced there by his friend Tauseef Ahmed (a former Pakistani test cricketer).
 Initially, he was assigned a sports program called Aalmi Sports Roundup where gave a recap of world sports.
 He then moved on to cricket-related news.
 In 1988, he joined Daily Jang as a sports editor.
 He then worked for Takbeer (magazine), Ummat as well as the Daily Times and later joined Indus TV as a freelance sports anchor.

 In 1999, he was appointed by the Pakistan Cricket Board as a media coordinator from Karachi in 1999, a position he stayed at for three years.

-In the mid-2000's, Baig joined Geo Super as host of a sports talk show Bolain Kya Baat Hai on Geo Super, where he went on to do more than 700 episodes.
+In the mid-2000s, Baig joined Geo Super as host of a sports talk show Bolain Kya Baat Hai on Geo Super, where he went on to do more than 700 episodes.
 Baig was in conflict with the management of Geo Super so he left Geo Super after six and a half years and shook joined PTV Sports in August 2012.
 In 2014, he joined Express News as host of Sports Hour.
 In 2015, the show was renamed to Sports Page with Mirza Iqbal Baig, and, as of 2022, is still in production.

-Since February 2016, Baig has also been writing for the Daily Times.
+Since February 2016, Baig has been writing for the Daily Times.

-Personal life

-He was married to Saima Shamsi and has three children; Hamna, Muneeb, and Bilal.